chuank/node-red-contrib-sparkcore/README.md

 Credits
 -------

+Please refer to LICENSE for open-source license and attribution details.

 This is a forked project that built off @krvarma's `node-red-contrib-sparkcore` initial work (v0.0.12).

 Additional features implemented since `node-red-contrib-particle v0.0.2+` by @chuank: